malnick/holler/README.md

 # Holler
-Holler is a HTTP/1/1.1/2 reverse proxy which supports dynamic backend registration.
+Holler is a HTTP/1/1.1/2 reverse proxy which supports dynamic backend registration

 ## Run
 ```